briangershon/dotfiles/README.md

 README
 ======

-These are my personal machine dotfiles for Linux and OSX.
+These are my personal dotfiles for Linux and OSX.

 ## Installation